-Therefore, the question arises about whether there are digital asset custodial activities (and related safeguarding obligations) outside the scope of the SAB because the entity undertaking those activities does not operate a digital asset trading platform on which users can trade (i.e. buy or sell) digital assets.
+Therefore, the question arises about whether there are digital asset custodial or safeguarding activities outside the scope of the SAB (that, therefore, could not give rise to a safeguarding obligation) because those activities do not include operating a digital asset trading platform on which users can trade (i.e. buy or sell) digital assets.

 Interpretive response: No. We believe it is not necessary for an entity to undertake all (or even most) of the business and operating activities ascribed to Entity A in SAB 121.
-Rather, SAB 121 is intended to apply to any entity undertaking digital asset custodial activities that carry at least some of the risks (i.e. technological, legal and regulatory) described in the SAB or similar risks (see Question 50), regardless of what other activities the entity does or does not undertake.
+Rather, SAB 121 is intended to apply to any entity undertaking digital asset custodial (safeguarding) activities that carry at least some of the risks (i.e. technological, legal and regulatory) described in the SAB or similar risks (see Question 50), regardless of what other activities the entity does or does not undertake.
 Entity A's activities are illustrative, rather than a checklist of activities an entity must perform to be in the scope of the SAB.